 Were you accepted straight away?

-Yes, we had a brilliant interview; I remember that.
-Looking back, though, I’m still a bit surprised he took me on.
+Yes, we had a great interview – I still remember it well.
+Looking back, though, I’m honestly still a little surprised he took me.

 Maybe your portfolio was just that convincing?

-Above all, it was designed with meticulous attention to detail – everything was beautifully taped down, with passe-partouts for the pictures (laughs).
+Above all, it was designed with meticulous attention to detail – everything beautifully taped down, with passe-partouts for the pictures. (laughs)

 With such a neat presentation, you might have stood out from the crowd…

-Definitely, but Richter probably didn’t find that particularly appealing.
+Definitely – but Richter probably didn’t find that particularly appealing.
 We didn’t actually talk about my portfolio at all, but about De Kooning.
-That he painted his best works when he already had Alzheimer’s.
+About how he painted his best works when he already had Alzheimer’s.
 And Richter found that rather curious and accepted me.
 I graduated in 2023.

 How did you find a gallery afterwards?

-What advice would you give to other younger artists looking to get into a gallery?
+What advice would you give to younger artists looking to get into a gallery?

-That is hard to say in general terms.
-I think the most important thing is that the work is right.
-Throughout my studies, I tried to develop something that felt sustainable to me.
-And then it was important to have the right people around at the right moments and to be supported.
-And I took a huge risk, put all my eggs in one basket, and kept getting lucky.
+The work has to be right first – throughout my studies I tried to develop something that felt sustainable to me.
+After that, it’s about having the right people around at the right moments.
+Beyond that, I took a huge risk, put everything on one card, and just kept getting lucky.

 In what way?

-In moments when my bank account was three times overdrawn, someone would suddenly buy two pictures.
-But I do believe you have to carve out your own position, regardless of market feedback.
-For example, I often heard at the start that my pictures were too gloomy.
+In moments when my bank account was three times overdrawn, someone would suddenly buy two paintings.
+I believe you have to carve out your own position, regardless of market feedback.
+For example, I often heard early on that my pictures were too gloomy for anyone to ever like them – or to hang them at home and live with them day in, day out.
 But you have to develop something that interests and challenges you personally.

 What is your working process like?

-Actually, just as sketches.
+Just as sketches, really.
 I print them out and hang them in the studio next to my workspace, but I only glance at them out of the corner of my eye.
-It’s becoming increasingly important to me to delve into the materiality.
-I want to move away from the digital and into the analogue, but I think what perhaps shows subconsciously in the images is that they are constructed according to classical rules of painting – and also consciously break with them.
+It’s becoming increasingly important to me to dig into materiality.
+I want to move away from the digital and into the analogue – but what perhaps shows subconsciously in the images is that they’re constructed according to classical rules of painting, and also consciously break with them.

 Yes, absolutely.
-I believe that an awareness of craftsmanship is very important.
+I believe an awareness of craft is very important.
 You have to know theory and practice in order to break with them.
 I get the feeling that mistakes are often made in painting.
-Beuys did say, ‘The mistake begins the moment one sets out to buy a stretcher and canvas’ (laughs).
-He meant it differently, of course, but there’s a bit of truth in it.
+Beuys did say, “The mistake begins the moment one sets out to buy a stretcher and canvas”. (laughs) He meant it differently, of course, but there’s a bit of truth in it.

-The first draft is quite quick, within a ten-hour working day, and then I decide whether to keep the painting or throw it away.
-If I keep it, I then work on the details for weeks.
+The first draft is quite quick – within a ten-hour working day – and then I decide whether to keep the painting or let it go.
+If I keep it, I work on the details for weeks and weeks.

 What inspires you?

-I find moments particularly fascinating where it’s no longer entirely clear whether one is interpreting something as a memory, a staged scene or reality.
+I find moments particularly fascinating where it’s no longer entirely clear whether you’re interpreting something as a memory, a staged scene or reality.
 For me, this often develops into a speculative narrative that has a lot to do with fabricated memory and the post-truth era.
-At the same time, political and social circumstances also flow into the work.
+At the same time, political and social circumstances also feed into the work.
 I try to revisit these main themes anew for every exhibition project.

-This autumn, I’m opening my first institutional solo exhibition at the Neuer Aachener Kunstverein.
-In it, I explore the question of how malleable reality has become in the post-truth era, and translate this into a spatial dramaturgy.
-An important starting point for me is Johannes Kepler’s Somnium from 1609 —which already demonstrates that fiction can not only facilitate insight, but also serves as a projection screen for conspiracies.
-I am interested in how this historical constellation can be translated into our present day, that is, into media landscapes where facts, speculation, emotion and image production increasingly merge, and conspiracy narratives often operate with an aesthetic of evidence and apparent logic.
+This autumn I’m opening my first institutional solo exhibition at the Neuer Aachener Kunstverein.
+The starting point is the question of how malleable reality has become in the post-truth era – and how that can be translated into a spatial dramaturgy.
+One key reference is Johannes Kepler’s Somnium written around 1608, which already shows that fiction can not only generate insight but also serve as a projection screen for conspiracies.
+What interests me is how that historical constellation maps onto the present – onto media landscapes where facts, speculation, emotion and image production increasingly blur, and where conspiracy narratives often operate with the aesthetic of evidence and apparent logic.

 And what about the technique?